mjon/WildCounts/_count/methods/methods-intro.md

 Typing in **WildCounts Shorthand** works well when you're stationary outdoors or exploring within a small area.
 Unlike the shorthand stream, each of these shorthand observations gets entered as a separate observation with it's own geotag and date-time stamp.

 Importantly, when you're stationary or exploring, the wild counts method assumes that your subsequent observations of one species could all be the same individual.
-That is, unless you explicitly stated otherwise.
+That is, unless you explicitly state otherwise.
 For example, making an observation `blkb 1` (one blackbird) then, a few minutes later another `blkb 1`, would mean that you saw 1–2 blackbirds.
 If you were sure that the second blackbird was a different individual, you need to write `blkb 1!`, which would mean that you saw 2 blackbirds.

 [Learn more about WildCounts Shorthand](../wildcounts-shorthand-intro/)